Analog Man Vintage guitar effects

 We now put the SUN DIAL on the Sunface to make a 3 knob small gold pedal.
 The middle knob is on the center of the Sun Face Graphics.
 It is the exact same function and circuit as the internal BIAS trim pot on the 2 knob model.
 It is used for keeping the fuzz happy at different temperatures, and with different or worn batteries.
 We call it the SUN DIAL and the knob is painted to match the pedal.
 It is a $25 option.
 We factory set the SUNDIAL so the face is vertical at our shop temperature (70 degrees or so depending on if it's Winter or Summer!).
 You can set it by ear, just turn it up until the buzziness goes away as much as you like.
 Jim Weider has an NKT Sunface with the SUN DIAL and likes to run the sundial higher than our normal setting, he turns it almost all the way up for less fuzz and a purer tone.
 You can turn it down all the way for a buzzy sound like "spirit in the sky", where the fuzz fizzes out.

-for most Sunfaces as seen on the left, the Sunface with Top Jacks.
+for most Sunfaces, as seen on the far left on the Sunface with Top Jacks.

 These are 2.5" wide, 4.75" tall, and about 1.5" high.